 - Though each game has a handful of scenarios with actual win/lose conditions.

-- Not to mention The Sims series.
-It can be summed up as "You die, you lose.
+- The Sims series can be summed up as "You die, you lose.
 Maybe.
 Start playing."
 TS3 did at least have a rolling tutorial that gave you the option of learning how to do things if you activate them with the tutorial section unread.
 The Sims 3 characters that are old enough have wishes and lifetime wishes, which give you points and increases their moodlets when completed.

 - The RollerCoaster Tycoon series, although almost all of the stages do have objectives to fulfill.
 After you complete them, then it pretty much wanders off into this territory.